Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 Borgen

-Forward of a brand new, much-anticipated fourth season, new to Netflix in September is that this silky, political thriller from the identical manufacturing firm that gave us The Killing.
-When Borgen (“Authorities”) initially aired in 2012, it grew to become our TV editor’s obsession.

-Birgitte Nyborg is a wildcard in Denmark’s common election, a married mother-of-two with unwavering beliefs and old-school honesty.
+Birgitte Nyborg is a wildcard in Denmark’s normal election, a married mother-of-two with unwavering beliefs and old-school honesty.
 However the leaking of a monetary indiscretion involving the incumbent PM catapults her profession.

 The whirling-dervish spin doctoring grips from the beginning, whereas the second-string characters (aspiring TV journalist Katrine, pushy adviser Kaspar) are deftly depicted.
-However Sidse Babett Knudsen is excellent as Birgitte – unshowy however commanding – and the scenes of her residence life (the sort of factor British drama typically conveys in advert-style shorthand) have the ring of fact about them.
+However Sidse Babett Knudsen is great as Birgitte – unshowy however commanding – and the scenes of her house life (the sort of factor British drama usually conveys in advert-style shorthand) have the ring of fact about them.
 It’s Denmark’s reply to The West Wing.

 Watch on Netflix